ynojima/guideline/source_en/ArchitectureInDetail/SOAP.rst

         | For details, refer "\ :ref:`SOAPAppendixWsimport`\ ".
     * - | (2)
       - | Add a model project and webservice project besides a conventional multi-project while creating a SOAP server.
-        | Publish these two projects in the client.
+        | Publish these two projects to the client.
+        | It is assumed that the model and webservice projects of the client are added in the Maven dependencies.

 |